yateendra/yateendra.github.io/projects.md

 singh-droid is my implementation of making a custom AOSP build for the Android Nexus device line.

 * **[lemming] (https://github.com/simar7/lemming)**
-Lemming is an open source MySQL data team automation framework built at Vancouver with love.
+Lemming is an open source MySQL data team automation framework built in Vancouver with love.

 * **[terraform] (https://github.com/simar7/terraform)**
 Terraform is a tool for building, changing, and versioning infrastructure safely and efficiently.
 I maintain my personal fork and contribute back to the upstream repository.